iStock Video – Awesome Exclusive Footage at Low Prices

 When you buy a Royalty Free video at iStock, you pay for it once and you get to use it forever, in any of the uses accepted by the license terms.

 To cover wider uses prohibited in standard Royalty Free license, iStock has Extended licenses available.
-However, they list each exceeding right as a separate Extended license, while most other agencies group a number of bonus uses in one license fee.
+However, they list each exceeding right as a separate Extended license, while most other agencies group of bonus uses in one license fee.

 Each Extended license costs 18 credits (minimum $165) each.